 No balloons, flowers, or food may be delivered to students in class.
 All deliveries must come to the office.
 Office personnel will notify the teacher who will determine when the item may be picked up.
-Also, please note: If you would like to celebrate your child's birthday at school.
-This needs to be prearranged with the classroom teacher and typically will be held the last 15 minutes of the school day to ensure that the learning process is not interrupted.
+Also, please note: If you would like to celebrate your child's birthday at school, it needs to be pre arranged with the classroom teacher and typically will be held the last 15 minutes of the school day to ensure that the learning process is not interrupted.
+Deliveries of fast food meals or soft drinks will not be allowed, especially during and for lunch.